 - A similar story ended with Reed realizing that he doesn't need to understand how magic works just to use it.

 - Subverted in an issue of Ultimate Fantastic Four.
 The confined Frightful Four announce that they've made a teleporter from a ballpoint pen, hair, and paper.
 Zombie Susan just turned them invisible.
 She lampshades how stupid the guards would be to fall for it.
 They do.

 - The origin of Iron Man is a classic example.
 Capture a brilliant engineer, tell him to create weapons for you, and then leave him alone (save for a scientist who also hates you) with everything he needs to do it?
 Gee, who could have guessed that was going to backfire on them?

-- Similar happens in the Secret Invasion maxi-plot in Marvel Comics.
+- Something similar happens in the Secret Invasion maxi-plot in Marvel Comics.
 Invading Skrulls want to neutralize many heroes.
-The part for Iron Man involves stranding him in a jungle and frying all his technology remotely.
+Their plan for Iron Man involves stranding him in a jungle and frying all his technology remotely.
 Too bad they literally left him in an abandoned laboratory complex.
 Oops.

 - A team of supervillains hired to assassinate Tony ambushed him while he was visiting a junkyard full of abandoned machinery.
 One villain even pointed out the idiocy of attacking Tony there since Tony is a well-known Gadgeteer Genius who designs high-tech weapons for a living.